 Honda also hinted at some improvements to driving dynamics, but didn't single out the Coupe or provide any specifics.
 The sedan is smaller and lighter than previous years, so Honda may have been speaking only of the sedan's expected performance improvements from its smaller size, and without any deeper detail from the maker it's tough to guess whether these improvements carry over to the Coupe.

 Honda likewise neglects to mention what will change about the interior materials, and given the recent step back in the Civic, the omission leaves a lot of unanswered questions.
 Drivers of the previous generation have a lot of unanswered questions, too, like what's up with all these silly issues after 5,000 miles?
 Hopefully Honda has fixed the trunk seal and tire shimmy with this latest iteration, but as always, the proof is in the pudding.

-Talk about the 2013 Honda Accord Coupe
+What's your take on the 2013 Honda Accord Coupe?

 Honda Accord Coupe Questions

 Are The Front And Rear Spoiler Kits And Led Fog Lights Availible For Purcha...